bileshg/pdf-compressor/README.md

 2. **Compression Methods**:
    - **Lossless**: Optimizes the PDF structure and content streams without affecting image quality.
    - **Lossy**: Compresses images based on the quality specified.
-3. **Windows Path Length Handling**: Checks for potential issues with file path length on Windows systems and provides an error message if the path exceeds allowed limits.